-Designed for both small residential and large commercial projects Typar manufactures a full line of professional erosion control products which are designed for a variety of different settings and applications.
-For information on additional Typar products for your specific application feel free to
+Designed for both small residential and large commercial projects we offer a full line of professional erosion control products which are designed for a variety of different settings and applications.
+For help with sizing or any product related questions please

 Geocell Slope & Ground Stabilization Products

 This system uses the strength and absorbent abilities of TYPAR Geotextiles to form a 3-Dimensional cellular confinement system.
 The GS Cellular Confinement System is made from dark gray PP/PE bicomponent fiber geotextile.
 The cell walls are absorbent to water, air, and nutrients which increase stability and fertile performance.
 This system is shipped in compacted panels that expand into a honeycomb structure to the desired shape and dimension needed on the site.

 Its unique, lightweight, and flexible material adjusts to various surfaces for easier installation and will also resist any impact damage.
 You may use different infill materials such as soils and recycled materials such as sand, gravel, and pebbles; to provide the reduction in waste and save on construction costs.

 The GS series cells sends downward extractions, laterally, reducing the loads onto underlying soils.
 The cellular confinement system is perfect for offering excellent stabilization over poor soil conditions.
 This will reduce constructed profile depth and costs while protecting soil and roots from consolidated sediments.
 This will give site access for:

 This cellular structure is perfect for improving the resistance of erosion on steep, unstable areas or slopes that are exposed to severe hydraulic or mechanical pressures.
 With different cell depths and diameters, this will offer cost efficient options for protection up to 1:1 (45 degrees) slopes